CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/codespace-build.png)

-4. Once your GitHub Codespace is created you should be able to see the files and a welcome message under the Terminal.
+4. Once your GitHub Codespace is created, you should be able to see the files and a welcome message under the Terminal.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/Codespace-files.png)

-   Visual Studio Code doesn't pass a couple of specific of keystrokes to the terminal, this may make it harder to quit docker once you've started a container interactively.
+   Visual Studio Code doesn't pass a couple of specific keystrokes to the terminal, this may make it harder to quit docker once you've started a container interactively.
 You can add the custom keybindings  [your Visual Studio Code settings](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization).
 This remaps `ctrl-q` and `ctrl-p` when the terminal has focus.

 ## Set up workshop scripts

 Furthermore, the workshop provides starter and solution scripts.
 These scripts are served as a Pull Request with instructions in your Git Repository.
-In order to make this work, and to make the scripts work we have set up a container and some helper scripts, that you can execute in the workshop.
+To make this work, and to make the scripts work we have set up a container and some helper scripts, that you can execute in the workshop.

 To set this up, you need to perform these steps